-Grading decisions that are clearly incorrect due to typos, miscalculations or similar oversights may be corrected both to students' advantage and disadvantage.
+Grading decisions that are clearly incorrect due to typos, miscalculations or similar oversights may be corrected.
 Corrections made to the disadvantage of the student should, however, be made with great caution, and only in clear, unambiguous cases, and after the student has been given the opportunity to comment.

 If, on review, the examiner finds that a grade decision is incorrect, they must change the decision if it can be done quickly and easily, and if it does not involve lowering the grade.
-The higher education institution is not, however, obliged to perform a more in-depth review, unless there are special reasons to do so.
+The University is not, however, obliged to perform a more indepth review, unless there are special reasons to do so.
 A suspicion of impartiality in grading would be one such reason, which would oblige the higher education institution to review the grade.

-The examiner can also change a grading decision in cases of cheating, for example.
+The examiner may change a grading decision in cases of cheating, for example.